sjas/assessing-mininet/README.md

 # Assessing Mininet

+## What is this good for?

+Working with the Mininet Network Simulator ( wwww.http://mininet.org/ ).
+Creating runnable Topologies for it, doing automated measurements via D-ITG (Distributed Internet Traffic Generator, http://traffic.comics.unina.it/software/ITG/), using MATLAB to parse the results and produce usable output.
+(Samples can be found under https://github.com/sjas/assessing-mininet-results ).

 This project contains three different Frameworks/Generators:

     1. Python parser for Internet Topology Zoo's .graphml files to be converted into Mininet python-based topologies.